- About Us

 Private: An attorney deals with all types of adoptions because there are legal expectations related to adoptions whether they are domestic, international, involving the foster care system, or even relative adoptions.
 A private adoption may also be provided by an adoption agency, adoption facilitator, or directly from an adoption attorney.

-Semi-Open: The birth parents are able to pick the adoptive parents from a profile, and are able to stay updated by letters, pictures, etc, through a connection with the adoption agency.
+Semi-Open: The birth parents are able to pick the adoptive parents from a profile, and are able to stay updated with letters, pictures, etc, through a connection with the adoption agency.

 Closed: The birth parents and adoptive parents do not meet, exchange information, or contact one another.